jxmono/login-providers/README.md

  - Emit `redirect` and redirect page as parameter
  - Cursor wait when click on Login button
  - Fixed redirect problem
+ - Strigify info value if it is an object
+ - `*` for showing the entire account object

 ### v0.1.0